Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet

 \subsection{Contributions}

-Our key goal is to bridge the gap between the different research directions for designing and analyzing QCNs adopted by the classical communications and the quantum physics research communities.
-Our main contribution is therefore a novel framework, dubbed \emph{physics-informed QCNs}, for designing, analyzing, and optimizing the performance of QCNs based on the quantum physics principles governing their operation.
+Our goal is to bridge the gap between the different research directions for designing QCNs adopted by the classical communications and the quantum physics communities.
+Our contribution is therefore a novel framework, dubbed \emph{physics-informed QCNs}, for designing, analyzing, and optimizing the performance of QCNs based on their governing quantum physics principles.
 Towards this goal, we make key contributions (see Figure \ref{fig_contributions}): \begin{itemize}

 \item We analyze multiple QCN research challenges that are currently being tackled while ignoring their governing quantum physics principles.
-Then, we introduce a physics-informed framework that could guarantee developing practical QCN designs.
+Then, we discuss a physics-informed QCN analysis that could guarantee developing practical QCN designs.
 For each challenge, we identify the distinguishing features of the physics-informed framework compared to existing non-physics-informed approaches.

 \item We identify novel quantum physics-based performance metrics and controls to enhance QCN performance while adhering to the practical restrictions imposed by quantum physics.